 The courses that support the business administration and accounting majors represent the functional areas of business: accounting, finance, management, marketing, and law.
 Students are also afforded the opportunity to study inferential statistics, macroeconomics, and microeconomics.
 These "traditional" courses are taught with a forward-looking perspective: technology is integrated where appropriate and cutting-edge topics are addressed in the upper-division courses.
 Students who study in the business administration department learn principles and underlying theories then apply those principles to new and extended areas of the discipline.

 The accounting major is designed to prepare students for career opportunities in private business accounting.
 The required business courses strengthen graduates’ abilities to serve organizations in the broader capacity expected of a private accountant.
 The liberal arts curriculum make the Augustana accounting major unique.
 Our small class sizes give students the opportunity to interact with our faculty on a daily basis, maximizing their individual learning experiences.
-Students interested in preparing to take the CPA examination should consider completing our master of arts in professional accountancy (MPA) program.
+Students interested in preparing to take the CPA examination should consider completing our master of professional accountancy (MPA) program.
 This program meets the requirements of the State Boards of Accountancy, including South Dakota, which have elected the 150-hour educational requirement to sit for the CPA exam.

 The business administration major offers a fundamental understanding in the areas of accounting, finance, management, marketing, and statistics.
 An individual becomes familiar with the languages of the business environment, and develops an ability to analyze and solve problems faced by the business administrator.

 Students majoring in business administration may elect additional study in one of five emphasis areas: